 I don’t have a problem with erotic romance nor do I have a problem with BDSM.
 I have read a handful of BDSM novels and can appreciate them for what they are, even if it’s not my preferred subgenre.
 So the kinks aren’t the issue at all for me, it’s the romantic aspects of the novel that I take severe issue with.

 I’ve read enough articles about the series, including some very heartfelt rants from friends of mine that are very much in the BDSM community that were offended by the portrayal of BDSM in the book.
 Relationships that involve BDSM are built on trust between both partners while the romance in Fifty Shades appears to veer into unhealthy and abusive territory.
-As a victim of domestic abuse and violence I can’t condone a book series that glorifies it under the guise of kink, it’s quite frankly irresponsible.
+As a victim of domestic abuse I can’t condone a book series that glorifies it under the guise of kink, it’s quite frankly irresponsible.

 Also, given the fact that I have little to no interest in Twilight, Fifth Shades of Grey to a degree got lumped into the same category considering the fact that it famously started off as Twilight fan fiction.